Betong, Sarawak

-Betong is a town in Betong Division in Sarawak, Malaysia, lying in the Saribas area.
-It was formerly under the Sri Aman district.
+Betong is a town in Betong Division, Saribas, Sarawak, Malaysia.
+It was formerly under the Sri Aman District.
 Betong is located between three main rivers, Batang Lupar, Batang Saribas and Batang Kelaka, and covers an area of 4,180 km^{2}.

-In recognition of the area's rich history, rapid growth and contribution to Sarawak's economy, it was accorded Division status in 2002.
+In recognition of its rich history, rapid growth and contribution to Sarawak's economy, Betong was accorded Division status in 2002.
 It was then selected to become the administrative division centre.
 The areas of administration include the Saratok District and the Betong District.
 Betong has also been expanded to cover the Small District of Maludam.

 Population

 According to the Malaysian census, the total population of Betong District declined from 62,131 in 2010 to 46,900 in 2020, representing a decrease of 15,231 over the ten-year period.
 An estimate from 2015 indicates a population of 101,426 for the entire Betong Division.
 The majority of residents are Iban (75,923 residents); followed by the next largest ethnic groups are Chinese (20,584 residents), Malay (8,362), Melanau (216), Bidayuh (57), and other ethnics (15).